dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 ## Summary

 I have looked at tweets concerning microsoft and have identified that the second principal component (PC2) appears to be relevant to sorting tweets by whether or not they are excited about the Hololens product or Xbox games on their personal computers.
-While in principle, there are a lot of tweets and variations, I choose to use PC2 as a measure of the phrases used and developed a set of models to attempt to predict what values of PC2 a user would have.
+While in principle, there are a lot of tweets and variations, I chose to use PC2 as a measure of the phrases used and developed a set of models to attempt to predict what values of PC2 a user would have.

 This approach can be useful to determine what types of users are excited about the Hololens and which are excited about Xbox games (in this example) and can suggest targetted advertizing.